Nobody likes problems, especially electrical problems. They are both dreadful and aggravating.

 That is where they get the name ‘circuit breakers’ because they break up circuits when they sense that there is something wrong with the flow of current.

-What you need to do is find the main electrical panel in your home (because that’s where all the main control switches are).
+What you need to do is find the main electrical system panel in your home (because that’s where all the main control switches are).
 You will see a switch panel that has its switch turned off (for old switches) and partly off (for modern switches).
 You only need to flip the switch back on and voila!

 If the same problem continues to persist, you may have to call an electrician.